softlayer/softlayer-python/docs/dev/cli.rst

         return t

 Then we need to register it so that `sl table-example` will know to route to this new module.
-We do that by adding ALL_MODULES in SoftLayer/CLI/modules.py to include the following:
+We do that by adding ALL_ROUTES in SoftLayer/CLI/routes.py to include the following:

 ::